DFE-Digital/education-benchmarking-and-insights/documentation/testing/1_Test-Approach.md

 ### Project Management

 The product backlog and project sprints are managed within Azure DevOps using the scrum methodology.
-User Stories in DevOps go thrugh the following stages during the development process:
+User Stories in DevOps go through the following stages during the development process:
 - To Do
 - In Development
 - In Review